$\mathrm{SU}(r)$ Vafa-Witten invariants, Ramanujan's continued fractions, and cosmic strings: Multiplicative instanton invariants

 We state three interesting consequences of Conjecture \ref{conj:multinst}: \begin{itemize} \item The invariant $\int_{[\cM]^{\vir}} \mathsf{P}_{\vd,\boldsymbol{a}}$ is independent of $H$.
 This would also follow from Thm.~\ref{thm:multinst} if Conditions (i) and (iii) can be dropped (Remark \ref{strongmoc}). \item The invariant $\int_{[\cM]^{\vir}} \mathsf{P}_{\vd,\boldsymbol{a}}$ is unchanged upon replacing $c_1$ by $c_1 + r \gamma$ for any algebraic $\gamma \in H^2(S,\Z)$.
 This is obvious when Gieseker stability coincides with $\mu$-stability, and there are no strictly semistables (simply because $- \otimes \O_S(\gamma)$ is then an isomorphism on moduli spaces preserving the invariants). \item Restricting to smooth projective surfaces $S$ with $K_S$ very ample and $b_1(S) = 0$, we have that $0,K_S$ are the only Seiberg-Witten basic classes, and the corresponding Seiberg-Witten invariants are $1, (-1)^{\chi(\O_S)}$ \cite[Thm.~7.4.1]{Mor}.
 Recall that $\chi(\O_S)$ and $K_S^2$ can be expressed in terms of topological Euler characteristic $e(S)$ and signature $\sigma(S)$.
 If we take $\alpha_1, \ldots, \alpha_N$ to be fixed polynomials expressions in $[K_S] \in H^*(S,\Q)$, $H = K_S$, and $c_1 = \ell K_S$ such that $\gcd(r,Hc_1)=1$, then it follows from Theorem \ref{thm:multinst} that $\int_{[\cM]^{\vir}} \mathsf{P}_{\vd,\boldsymbol{a}}$ only depends on $e(S)$ and $\sigma(S)$, and is therefore a \emph{topological} invariant.\footnote{See the proof of \cite[Thm.~1.8]{GK5} for more details, e.g.~how the assumptions of Theorem \ref{thm:multinst} can be made to hold.} \end{itemize}

 Although Theorem \ref{thm:multinst} goes some way towards proving Conjecture \ref{conj:multinst}, the authors do not know how to evaluate the residues other than by computer calculation in examples.
-We hope that the new wall-crossing formula for virtual classes via vertex algebras investigated by D.~Joyce \cite{Joy} (see also \cite{GJT}) sheds light on Conjecture \ref{conj:multinst}.
+It appears that the new wall-crossing framework for virtual classes via vertex algebras developed by D.~Joyce \cite{Joy} (see also \cite{GJT}) will lead to a proof of Conjecture \ref{conj:multinst}.